ME-ICA/tedana/docs/output_file_descriptions.rst

                                                                              decomposition.
 "ICA metrics json": desc-tedana_metrics.json                                 Metadata about the metrics in
                                                                              ``desc-tedana_metrics.tsv``.
-"ICA cross component metrics json": desc-ICACrossComponent_metrics.tsv       Metric names and values that are each a single number
+"ICA cross component metrics json": desc-ICACrossComponent_metrics.json      Metric names and values that are each a single number
                                                                              calculated across components.
 For example, kappa and rho elbows.
 "ICA decision tree json": desc-ICA_decision_tree                             A copy of the inputted decision tree specification with